 Checking in was pretty fast.
 There was just one guy in front of me.
 I showed my American Express card, ID and Boarding Pass and was given a card with the WiFi-password.

 After entering the lounge I tried to get an overview of the layout and realized that the lounge was almost maxed and found the last free seat available.
-I most have gotten a bad timing, but after I arrived it cleared up pretty good and quiet a lot of tables, chairs and seats became available.
+I must have gotten a bad timing, but after I arrived it cleared up pretty good and quite a lot of tables, chairs, and seats became available.
 Seems like a lot of people have access to this lounge or don’t mind spending 50 USD for a visit.
 If you are a Centurion or Platinum Card holder of American Express, your admission is complimentary.
-Seems like i grabbed one of the only two lounge chairs, which don’t have any power outlet close-by.
+Seems like I grabbed one of the only two lounge chairs, which don’t have any power outlet close-by.
 I was moving a little bit later to a different seat, which had nice power outlets and USB-Ports right at the little side wall.
-I stayed for about three hours at the lounge and it was always pretty packed, even that it cleared up in the beginning a bit, it got crowded again shortly after.
+I stayed for about three hours at the lounge and it was always pretty packed, even that it cleared up, in the beginning, a bit, it got crowded again shortly after.
 I wonder how this will work out with the Centurion Studio they plan to open late summer 2015 in Seattle.

 They also have one nice shower room available, which is very spacious.
 To use it, ask a staff member at the Member Services Counter near the entrance.
 As mentioned before, the use is included in your lounge visit.

-They lounge also features meeting rooms, next to the Member Services Desk and a kids-play area, which is separated from the lounge through large windows.
-That way they kids can play with no limits and they won’t affect the other guests by the sound level.
+The lounge also features meeting rooms, next to the Member Services Desk and a kids play area, which is separated from the lounge through large windows.
+That way the kids can play with no limits and they won’t affect the other guests by the sound level.
 You know kids, they can be sometimes very entertaining.

-Also the complimentary Wi-Fi is really a high-speed internet connection and very reliable.
-I didn’t had any issues during my stay, sometimes the speed slowed down a bit, but this was during the many people inside the lounge and all connected to the network.
-Half of this post was written during the visit in the lounge.
+Also, the complimentary Wi-Fi is really a high-speed internet connection and very reliable.
+I didn’t have any issues during my stay, sometimes the speed slowed down a bit, but this was during the many people inside the lounge and all connected to the network.
+Half of this post was written during the visit to the lounge.